2023 Summer Law Clerk Program

 Applications not submitted in pdf format will not be considered.
 All documents must be uploaded at one time.
 Applicants will not have an opportunity to save a portion of their application and return later to submit the remaining documents.

-All applicants are required to submit to standard background checks that include a criminal history check, driver’s license check, and a drug screening.
+All applicants are required to submit to standard background checks that include a criminal history check, a driver’s license check, and a drug screening.
 Law Clerks assigned to the Prosecution/State Grand Jury Section must take an oath of secrecy and may be required to complete and pass a more extensive background check.
 Law Clerks so sworn must keep the confidence of the state grand jury and not disclose the testimony of a witness or other evidence received by it to anyone except as authorized by law.
 Law Clerks must maintain confidentiality even beyond the duration of their employment with this Office.

 Announcement of Acceptance